Auction theory: Optimal auctions

-Thus the expected revenue maximizing reserve price is 50.
-Myerson (1981). also examined the question of whether it might ever be more profitable to design a mechanism that awards the item to a bidder other than one with the highest value.
+Thus, the expected revenue-maximizing reserve price is 50.
+Also examined is the question of whether it might ever be more profitable to design a mechanism that awards the item to a bidder other than one with the highest value.
 Surprisingly, this is the case.
 As Maskin and Riley then showed, this is equivalent to excluding bids over certain intervals above the optimal reserve price.

-Bulow and Klemperer (1996) have shown that an auction with n bidders and an optimally chosen reserve price generates a smaller expected profit for the seller than a standard auction with n+1 bidders (and no reserve price).
+Bulow and Klemperer (1996) have shown that an auction with n bidders and an optimally chosen reserve price generates a smaller profit for the seller than a standard auction with n+1 bidders and no reserve price.

 JEL classification

-In the Journal of Economic Literature Classification System C7 is the classification for game theory and D44 is the classification for auctions.
+In the Journal of Economic Literature Classification System, game theory is classified as C7, under Mathematical and Quantitative Methods, and auctions are classified as D44, under Microeconomics.

 Applications to business strategy

 Scholars of managerial economics have noted some applications of auction theory in business strategy.
 Namely, auction theory can be applied to preemption games and attrition games.

-Preemption games are a game where entrepreneurs will preempt other firms in entering a market with new technology before it's ready for commercial deployment.
+Preemption games are games where entrepreneurs preempt other firms by entering a market with new technology before it's ready for commercial deployment.
 The value generated from waiting for the technology to become commercially viable also increases the risk that a competitor will enter the market preemptively.
 Preemptive games can be modeled as a first-priced sealed auction.
-Both companies would prefer to enter the market when the technology is ready for commercial deployment; this can be considered the valuation of both companies.
+Both companies would prefer to enter the market when the technology is ready for commercial deployment; this can be considered the valuation by both companies.
 However, one firm might hold information stating that technology is viable earlier than the other firm believes.
-The company with better information would, then, enter the market and bid to enter the market earlier, even as the risk of failure is higher.
+The company with better information would then "bid" to enter the market earlier, even as the risk of failure is higher.

 Games of attrition are games of preempting other firms to leave the market.
 This often occurs in the airline industry as these markets are considered highly contestable.
 As a new airline enters the market, they will decrease prices to gain market share.
-This forces the incumbent airline to also decrease prices to avoid losing market share.
+This forces established airlines to also decrease prices to avoid losing market share.
 This creates an auction game.
-Usually, market entrants will use a strategy of attempting to bankrupt the incumbent.
+Usually, market entrants will use a strategy of attempting to bankrupt established firms.
 Thus, the auction is measured in how much each firm is willing to lose as they stay in the game of attrition.
 The firm that lasts the longest in the game wins the market share.
-This strategy has been used more contemporaneously by entertainment streaming services like Netflix, Hulu, Disney+ and HBOMax who are all loss-making firms attempting to gain market share by bidding on more expansive entertainment content.
+This strategy has been used more recently by entertainment streaming services such as Netflix, Hulu, Disney+, and HBO Max which are all loss-making firms attempting to gain market share by bidding to expand entertainment content.